Working with Drawing Objects

 Dim workbook As IWorkbook = application.Workbooks.Create(1)

-Dim shape As ICommentShape = sheet.Range("A1").Comment
+Dim comment As ICommentShape = worksheet.Comments(0)

-'Format the comment
+'Set size for the comment

-shape.Fill.GradientStyle = ExcelGradientStyle.Horizontal
+comment.Fill.GradientStyle = ExcelGradientStyle.Horizontal

-shape.Fill.GradientColorType = ExcelGradientColor.TwoColor
+comment.Fill.GradientColorType = ExcelGradientColor.TwoColor

-shape.Fill.ForeColorIndex = ExcelKnownColors.Red
+comment.Fill.ForeColorIndex = ExcelKnownColors.Red

-shape.Fill.BackColorIndex = ExcelKnownColors.White
+comment.Fill.BackColorIndex = ExcelKnownColors.White

 End Using